 The medications prescribed for abuse and addiction treatment generally have one of two purposes.
 The first purpose is to manage acute withdrawal symptoms so as to make detoxing more tolerable.
 Under the general guidelines of modern addiction treatment, the idea is to alleviate the fear and apprehension of undergoing detox by removing as much of the discomfort is possible.

 The other purpose of prescription medications is to prevent relapse.
 Even after a person’s treatment in a residential facility is complete, there will be both temptations and opportunities to return to alcohol or drug use following discharge.
-Prescription medications can make it easier for recovering addicts to stay away from addictive substances in the weeks and months following rehab.
+Prescription medications can make it easier for recovering addicts to stay away from addictive substances in the weeks and months following alcohol rehab.

 How to Choose the Right Medication